gkisalatiga/gkisplus-data/README.md

 - `title.txt` must exist.
 This file determines the church profile title string.
 Must be one-line only.
 - All other CSS, JavaScript, and media should be stored under the profile's `res` folder.

-### JSON: `data/banners`: Banner types
+### JSON: `data/carousel`: Carousel types

-- **article**: the banner is of online article type; upon click, opens ScreenWebView and displays the link
+- **article**: the carousel is of online article type; upon click, opens ScreenWebView and displays the link
-- **poster**: the banner is of poster type; upon click, displays a zoomable poster pop-up
+- **poster**: the carousel is of poster type; upon click, displays a zoomable poster pop-up
-- **yt**: the banner is of video type; upon click, opens ScreenVideo/ScreenVideoLive and loads the embedded YouTube video
+- **yt**: the carousel is of video type; upon click, opens ScreenVideo/ScreenVideoLive and loads the embedded YouTube video